MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-web-console-my-workspace.md

 3. Specify an existing folder or create a new one by selecting **New Folder** and specifying a folder name, and select **OK** to save the new folder.
 Select the new folder where you want the view or dashboard to appear and select **OK**.

-When you go to My Workspace, you will see the view or dashboard that you added listed in the navigation pane.
+When you go to My Workspace, you'll see the view or dashboard that you added listed in the navigation pane.

 ## Create dashboards